lukefretwell/lukefretwell.github.io/_pages/work.md

 ---
 layout: work
 title: Work
-description: What I'm working on.
+description: What I'm working (or have worked) on.
-excerpt: What I'm working on.
+excerpt: What I'm working (or have worked) on.
 permalink: /work/
 ---